 1 egg white

-Strain and empty ice; replace chilled mix into empty mixer.
+Strain and empty the ice; return the chilled mixture to the now empty shaker

 Strain into coupe glass.

 And there you have it, three classic Irish whiskey cocktails to add a dash of something different to your Friday night tipple.
 And while these are the tried and tested recipes, there’s no reason you can’t experiment; after all, The Taoscán, the fourth ultra-rare whiskey from The Craft Irish Whiskey Co., was arrived at after a period of experimentation, and we know how well that turned out.
 Sometimes it pays to step away from the normal route, to trust your own experience, your own instinct and, crucially, your own taste buds.
 Even if the end results aren’t quite as you’d like, you’ll have fun trying and may discover a new classic in the process.
 We’ve provided the recipes, the tips and the ideas, the rest is up to you.
 So grab your bottles, let your imagination take hold, and shake up a storm!